S-W-Leong/TouchNoGo-finhack/focus.md

 - add one backup case family
 - add one thin integration card for ticketing
-- add one AI-generated draft rule suggestion in Scenario Lab
+- add one AI-generated draft rule suggestion in Controls Lab

 ## Final Call